wesone/shopping-list/README.md

 ## Setup

+- Install dependencies (`npm ci`) inside the backend folder and the frontend folder
 - Run `docker compose up` to start Docker services for backend, frontend and the MongoDB
 - Open http://localhost:3000 in the browser to view the frontend